AhmedAbuelnour/Flaminco/Flaminco.RabbitMQ.Amqp/README.md

 # LowCodeHub.RabbitMQ.AMQP

-LowCodeHub.RabbitMQ.AMQP is a .NET library that simplifies the integration of RabbitMQ with AMQP 1.0 protocol in your applications.
-This library provides a clean and easy-to-use API for creating consumers and publishers to interact with RabbitMQ queues using AMQP 1.0.
+LowCodeHub.RabbitMQ.AMQP is a .NET library that simplifies the integration of RabbitMQ with AMQP protocol in your applications.
+This library provides a clean and easy-to-use API for creating consumers and publishers to interact with RabbitMQ queues.

+## Features

+- Simple abstractions for message publishing and consuming
+- Automatic queue declaration and management
+- Support for message properties and customization options
+- Built-in health checks for RabbitMQ connections
+- Automatic registration of publishers and consumers
+- Graceful handling of connection failures and retries
+- Support for .NET 9.0

 ## Installation